 My personal rule of thumb is that any content that’s less than 1,200 words is not short-form content.
 I’d advise you, however, to always aim for 1,500 words and above since 1,200 words (in my opinion) is the minimum.

-Why Long Form Content Helps To Grow Your Blog
+Why Long-Form Content Helps To Grow Your Blog Traffic

-Don’t take my words for it, perhaps the statistics below will further convince you on the efficacy of long-form content:
+Don’t take my word for it, perhaps the statistics below will further convince you of the efficacy of long-form content:

 That evidence is fairly clear.
 If you truly want your blog posts to rank well in SERPs, consider writing long-form content.